Close

 • 6 to 12 months old – Two meals a day

 The best dog food should provide a balanced mix of protein, healthy fats, fiber, vitamins, and minerals to keep your pup happy and healthy.
-There are three main types of dog food:
+Explore a variety of dog food options at PetMeds, including:

 • Lean proteins like chicken, turkey, beef, or fish